jeanc18rlos/dental-vip-cms/src/pages/en/specialties/dental-implants/index.md

         out or treat on time incipient infectious processes, mismatches or failures of prosthetic components.</p>\n"
     - question: Is there a possibility of rejection of a Dental Implant?
-      answer: "<p>There is no described cases of allergy or toxicity to titanium in the literature, so there can be no rejection itself.
+      answer: "<p>There are no reported cases of allergy or toxicity to titanium in the literature, so there can be no rejection itself.
 It may happen that an implant is not properly osseointegrated by an infectious process or localized trauma <em>(usually by a premature or poorly developed prosthesis)</em> and